 Name of Policy Asset Management Strategy

-Responsible Officer Asset Manager
+Responsible Officer Head of Asset Services

 Date approved by Board 25 May 2022

 Date of next Review May 2025

 Section Asset Management

-Reference AMS
+Reference AM9

 We can produce information, on request, in large print, Braille, tape and on disc.
 It is also available in other languages.
 If you need information in any of these formats, please contact us on 01389 761486